 Figure \ref{fig:invert_main} illustrates the INVERT pipeline for explaining the neuron from ResNet18 Average Pooling layer~\cite{he2016deep}.
 For this, we employed the validation set of ImageNet2012~\cite{deng2009imagenet} as the dataset $\mathcal{D}_I$ in the INVERT process.
 This subset contains 50,000 images from 1,000 distinct, non-overlapping classes, each represented by 50 images.
 Notably, since ImageNet classes are intrinsically linked to WordNet~\cite{miller1995wordnet}, we extracted an additional 473 hypernyms, or higher-level categories, and assigned labels for these overarching classes.
 In Figure \ref{fig:invert_main} and subsequent figures, we use beige color to represent individual ImageNet classes and orange color to represent hypernyms.
 In the density plot graphs, the orange density illustrates the distribution of data point activations that belong to the explanation concept, while blue represents the distribution of activations of data points corresponding to the negation of the explanation.

-\subsubsection{Statistical significance}
+\subsection{Statistical significance}

-IoU-based explanations, such as those provided by Network Dissection, often report small positive IoU scores for the resulting explanations.
-This raises concerns about potential random coincidences.
+IoU-based explanations, such as those provided by the Network Dissection method~\cite{bau2017network}, often report small positive IoU scores for the resulting explanations.
+This raises concerns about the potential randomness of the explanation.
 The AUC value is equivalent to the Wilcoxon-Mann-Whitney statistic~\cite{hanley1982meaning} and can be interpreted as a measure based on pairwise comparisons between classifications of the two classes.
 Essentially, it estimates the probability that the classifier will rank a randomly chosen positive example higher than a negative example~\cite{cortes2004confidence}.

-Given the concept $c$, this connection to the Mann–Whitney U test allows to test and report the $p$-value corresponding to the hypothesis $\mathcal{H}_0: d(f, c) = 0.5$ (against double-, or one-sided alternative), aiding in preventing misinterpretations caused by randomness, thereby enhancing the reliability of the explanation process, as illustrated in the Figure \ref{fig:pval}.
-In all subsequent figures, the explanations provided by INVERT achieve statistical significance (against double-sided alternative) with a standard significance level (0.05).
+Given the concept $c \in \mathbb{C}$, this connection to the Mann–Whitney U test allows us to test if the distribution of the representation’s activations on the data points where concept $c$ is positive significantly differs from the distribution of activations on points where the concept is negative.
+We can then report the corresponding $p$-value (against a double- or one-sided alternative), which helps avoid misinterpretations due to randomness, thereby improving the reliability of the explanation process, as shown in Figure \ref{fig:pval}.
+In all subsequent figures, the explanations provided by INVERT achieve statistical significance (against double-sided alternative) with a standard significance level ($0.05$).